-Promoting Professional Accountability: Dealing with Behaviors that Undermine a Culture of Safety
+Addressing Behaviors that Undermine a Culture of Safety, Reliability, and Accountablity

-"I initially felt that this was an exercise in throwing physicians under the bus.
-I am relieved and pleased with the approach - positive, structural, evidence-based." -- program attendee
+"I was pleased with the approach - positive, structural, evidence-based."

-Proceeds from CPPA educational programs support research and education at Vanderbilt Center for Patient and Professional Advocacy, and Vanderbilt University School of Medicine.
+Proceeds from CPPA educational programs support the research and education missions of the Vanderbilt Center for Patient and Professional Advocacy, and Vanderbilt University School of Medicine.